webinos-apps/app-PartyPlayer/README.md

 4. Install the indexer pre-requests by executing *npm install* from the indexer folder.
 Note: this will need [node-canvas](https://github.com/learnboost/node-canvas).
 5. Run the indexer by executing: *./indexer.js --lib=~/.webinos/${HOSTNAME}_Pzp/userData/file/default/partyplayer/collection*

-For the moment an additional step is needed because cross platform access to the generated index file is not working yet:

-6. Copy the index file to the guest app: *cp /.webinos/${HOSTNAME}_Pzp/userData/file/default/partyplayer/collection/index.json ../apps/guest*

 When you add more media items to your collection you should always re-run the indexer to have them picked up by the partyplayer.

 ### Running